aicell-lab/hypha-agents/README.md

 ---

 <div align="center">
-Made with ❤️ by the Elia Platform Team
+Made with ❤️ by the Hypha Platform Team
 </div>

 # Elia Engine

-Backend services for LLM and tool execution runtime for the Elia Platform.
+Backend services for LLM and tool execution runtime for the Hypha Platform.

 ## Configuration